rndware/tic-tac-toe/README.md

 ## TO-DO

 - Remove all 'any' types remaining
-- Convert functional components to pure components where possible
-- Refactor to use selectors inside thunks
 - Unit test all remaining modules
 - ~~Add in `classnames` for class toggling~~
 - Reduce number of dispatch calls in `"game/playMove"` Thunk